 A business should conduct a gap analysis to assess its CDE and determine the compliance baseline.
 PCI SSC has developed a prioritized approach plan which ranks requirements into six milestones: The Prioritized Approach to Pursue PCI DSS Compliance.

 It is strongly recommended to identify and assign a dedicated program or project manager (PM) to manage the project from gap analysis to full implementation and testing.
-The PM can identify and document the resources needed, timelines and provide formal communications to relevant stakeholders throughout the effort.
+The PM can identify and document the resources needed, timelines for compliance, and provide formal communications to relevant stakeholders throughout the effort.

 The project effort should align with project management best practice standards such as those in the Project Management Book of Knowledge (PMBOK).